gustavo-grieco/quimera/README.md

 You can use `llm models` to show the available models.

+# Running modes

+Quimera can work with either deployed contracts (using Etherscan to fetch the source code) or in local mode with a Foundry codebase.
+To see an example how to use it locally, check the [tests/erc4626] directory.
+It imports the OpenZepelin ERC4626 vault which is instantiated using WETH in the tests.
+To use quimera, you must define a QuimeraBase contract in the `test/quimera/QuimeraBase.t.sol` similar to the example one.

 # Example session

 This session shows the different steps to re-discover the [APEMAGA exploit](https://github.com/SunWeb3Sec/DeFiHackLabs/blob/dc2cf9e53e9ccaf2eaf9806bad7cd914edefb41b/src/test/2024-06/APEMAGA_exp.sol#L23).